-Important: Film Club Memberships are available for sale in advance of a series and through the second film screening in a series as the discussions around each film build upon prior events.
+Please note: Film Club Memberships are available for sale in advance of a series and through the second film screening of a series as the discussions around each film build upon prior events.

 Questions about La Cinémathèque Film Club can be directed to Gerard Amsellem at email@example.com.